Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 ### Web visibility across top level domains (TLDs)

 In this study we use the number of unique domains determined by webometrics analysis as a proxy for web visibility.
-While OA books display higher levels of web visibility overall and for various categories of books (see Figure 1), these differences are proportionally much less than those depicted by downloads and citations.
+While OA books display higher levels of web visibility overall and for various categories of books (see Figure 1), these differences are proportionally much less than those seen for downloads and citations.

+We can examine geographical aspects of this web visibility by looking at the top level domains (TLDs), the part of a URL after the last "dot" in the domain name.
+While we cannot ascribe a geographical location to common TLDs such as .com and .org many domain names can be associated with countries.
 Broadly speaking the geographical representation of pages that refer to books in the corpus is consistent with the usage via downloads and citations, with European (.uk, .de, .it), North American (.edu, .ca) and Australian (.au) top level domains^13^ (TLDs) dominating (see Table S1 in the Appendix).
 The top ten TLDs constitute {{ text_data.top_10_tld_pc_all }}% of all web pages identified for the whole corpus of books.
 Overall, the difference between the number of websites and the range of TLDs between the OA and non-OA books shows a {{ text_data.oa_pc_increase_sites }}% increase in unique domains referencing the OA books versus non-OA titles (with the increases for each of the top ten TLDs displayed in Figure S4).
 This is a relatively small increase compared to the {{ text_data.oa_times_more_downloads }}-fold effect on downloads and more than doubling of the number of citations.

 Springer Nature has well established and effective pathways for marketing and digital dissemination which are applied to both OA and non-OA titles.
 The small effect of OA on the number of websites referring to these titles is most likely to be a result of the fact that both OA and non-OA titles benefit from these processes.